zegetech/zegetech.github.io/_posts/2019-01-16-kanban-vs-scrum.md

 **The development team** is just that, the team that develops the product.
 The programmers.
 Their objective is to complete requested tasks, achieve the sprint goals and ultimately the product goal.

 **The Scrum master** is in charge of the product development process as a whole.
 He/she ensures that everyone in the scrum team understands Scrum theory, practices, rules, and values.
-The Scrum master also facilitates the scrum [events](Scrum Events)
+The Scrum master also facilitates the scrum events.

-## Scrum Events.
+## Scrum Events

 All scrum events are time-boxed, in that once an event begins, the time is fixed.
 It cannot be shortened or lengthened.